 - Ascend Unlimited (starting at $49/month) - unlimited email campaigns, unlimited emails per month, unlimited social posts per month

-Ascend does allow for automations, but these are also limited in the first two pricing tiers.
+Ascend does allow for automation, but these are also limited in the first two pricing tiers.
 Segmentation is another feature that’s missing here.

 As with the course builder, marketing tools are built into Kajabi.
 The platform offers a complete marketing toolkit, including email marketing software.
 And you don't need to pay extra or install extensions or add-ons to access it.

 Kajabi's email marketing goes beyond the basics.
-It includes intelligent segmentation that lets you segment students or members by groups using the criteria you specify.
+It includes intelligent segmentation that lets you segment customers by groups using the criteria you specify.
 You can even create behavior-based segmentation that triggers only when certain conditions are met.

 For example, let's say you wanted to offer a coupon code for your intermediate course to students who complete your beginner's course.
 Using Kajabi's intuitive email marketing system, you can set up an automation to automatically trigger the email when students complete your course or submit their final assessment.

 At the top of the funnel, Kajabi offers blogging, podcast hosting, and newsletters, which help you create quality content that attracts your core audience.

 To help you sell your digital products, Kajabi offers Funnels, which allow you to create advanced sales funnels in just a few clicks.